 - Spending the majority of your time or money buying or using fentanyl

 - Avoiding friends or family in order to use fentanyl

 HOW IS FENTANYL ADDICTION TREATED?

 Now that you understand what is fentanyl, you may wonder how fentanyl addiction is treated.
 Using fentanyl, your brain begins associating it with pleasure, rewarding you with excessive neurotransmitters when you use.

 When you stop using, you can experience physical withdrawal symptoms such as sweats, tremors, restless legs and cravings.
 Treatment can offer you a supportive, safe environment to detox.
 With the use of medications and other therapies, withdrawal symptoms can become significantly less intense when you attend treatment.

 Take the first step by seeking recovery for addiction.
-Pearl of the Sea Retreat, which has the premier opioid addiction treatment center St Augustine FL offers, is here to help.
-Call us today at 855.763.2545 to learn more about your treatment options.
+Pearl of the Sea Retreat, which has the premier opioid addiction treatment program in St. Augustine, FL., is here to help.
+Call us today at 866-962-1907 to learn more about your treatment options.